digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

     - if keeping the original loom, create 1-2 (as needed) adapters with a [2 way quick connector](#plug) on one end, and the spade connectors for your speakers on the other
     - if modifying the loom, cut and crimp or solder the spade connectors for your speakers onto the loom, noting that the wire in the loom with a black line in it is *always* negative
 1. Connect your speaker(s) to the wiring loom and reinstall into the shelf

-    > NOTE: now is a good time to test that the speakers are connected correctly by turning on the radio
+    > now is a good time to test that the speakers are connected correctly by turning on the radio {: .block-note}

 1. place cover back onto speakers
 1. done

 ### Rear Speakers - Wagon

-> NOTE: lack of images in this section due to project only involving Sedan
+> lack of images in this section due to project only involving Sedan {: .block-note}

 Follow these steps below to replace the rear C-Pillar speakers (Wagon only):
 1. remove the plastic C-Pillar upper trim.
 Note that this is held in with screws and will require the removal of the outer cushioning for the rear seats